JetBrains/intellij-sdk-docs/tutorials/editor_basics.md

 inserting and deleting symbols and strings, and manipulating with text blocks, are represented are implemented in the utility class
 [EditorModificationUtil.java] (https://github.com/JetBrains/intellij-community/blob/master/platform/platform-api/src/com/intellij/openapi/editor/EditorModificationUtil.java)

 #Editor coordinates system.
-Logical position
+Positions and offsets.
 **TODO**

 **TODO** [Link to threading issue]